Starting with a bang: backpacking in Italy is one of the most expensive places you can travel in Europe.

 13. Refillable water bottles

-Save a planet from plastic pollution and get a reusable water bottle.
+Save the planet from plastic pollution and get a reusable water bottle.
 It’s not only for the environment but also to travel in Italy on a budget.
-Small expenses on water bottles every single day lead to a bigger hole in the wallet.
-There are plenty of water tanks everywhere in bigger and popular places.
-Also, tap water in bathrooms or other public buildings is drinkable mostly everywhere in Italy.
-If not, then it’s probably written: non potabile (not drinkable).
-For sure backpacking Italy has been made a lot easier and cheaper thanks to the number of water tanks.
+Small water bottle expenses daily lead to a giant hole in the wallet.
+There are plenty of water tanks everywhere in more prominent and famous places.

 14. Strict NO to street vendors